canonical/react-components/HACKING.md

 yarn link path_to_react_components
 ```

-At this point, you might get errors about miss-matched versions of specific dependencies between `react-components` and your project.
+At this point, you might get errors about mismatched versions of specific dependencies between `react-components` and your project.
 To fix these errors, change the versions of those dependencies in `react-components` to match the versions in your project.
 Once done, rerun the previously mentioned steps.

 Finally, in your project, add the resolutions for `react` and `react-dom` to `package.json`.
 The added bit of code should be: